aromajoin/controller-sdk-ios/sample/ControllerSDKSample/AromaShooterControllerSwift.framework/README.md

  ## Usage

- ## AS1 AromaShooter Device.
-Method from AS1 only work with AS1 AromaShooter Device
+ ## AromaShooter Device.
+These Methods work with both AS1 and AS2

  ### Get Controller references
  * Import Controller module